pittisl/mPnP-LLM/README.md

 ## Introduction
 This is the official code repository for the paper "Modality Plug-and-Play: Elastic Modality Adaptation in Multimodal LLMs for Embodied AI".
 We present mPnP-LLM to enable fully elastic modality adaptation for LLMs via trainable latent connctions.
 We evaluate the performance of mPnP-LLM on a mini-split of nuScenes-QA dataset with two sensory modalities: RGB camera views and LiDAR point clouds.

-* The current code for dataset creation looks messy and needs to be cleaned up.
-Please stay tuned for a clean release!

 ## Requirements
 Install pytorch first and then install nuscenes-devkit with
 ```